 Another danger of chronic stress and elevated cortisol is its effect on our pancreas and insulin production.
 While cortisol is busy ordering up blood sugar storage from our liver, the pancreas is busy cranking out insulin to make sure our glucose doesn’t get too high.

 Insulin is the hormone that is responsible for lowering our blood sugar.

 Over time, with so much cortisol and sugar in the bloodstream, insulin receptors on our cells get overwhelmed and resist lowering blood sugar.
 When this happens we are left with elevated blood sugar AND insulin roaming around our bloodstream.

-This condition is known as insulin resistance and can be very dangerous for our hormones as well as our brains and cardiovascular systems.
+The condition known as insulin resistance can be very dangerous for our hormones as well as our brains and cardiovascular systems.

 In women, this state of progressive insulin resistance can contribute to androgen dominance which can often lead to polycystic ovarian syndrome (PCOS)—a female hormonal condition that can manifest in a myriad of symptoms such as absent or irregular menstrual cycles, unwanted facial hair growth (due too many androgens like testosterone), acne, weight gain, infertility and cystic ovaries.
 This is often a very stressful condition for women thus perpetuating the cycle of cortisol output.

 In men, chronic stress leading to high cortisol production and high blood sugar can also contribute to low testosterone which can perpetuate insulin resistance.
-Low testosterone symptoms are listed above under the liver and estrogen dominance.
+Low testosterone symptoms are listed in the section above.
 What a vicious cycle!

 In addition to devastating hormone imbalances, this highly inflammatory combination sets both men and women up for disease risk factors such as heart disease, diabetes and Alzheimer's Disease.